Scaevola taccada: Habitat

 Scaevola taccada typically grows directly on the beaches of tropical coasts with a preference for beach crests on coral sands.
 It grows within the salt spray area and it is amongst the first pioneer plant colonisers on tropical atolls and sandbanks.
 Besides seeds, it is easily propagated from cuttings.

 It prefers well drained sandy soils and it is a very salt tolerant scrub.
+However, its roots cannot stand direct seawater that rises frequently.
 Scaevola taccada is sometimes found growing in loose plant communities with coconut palms, soldierbush, beach morning glory, beach gardenia, several pandanus species, beach calophyllum followed by portia tree, sea almond, beach hibiscus, Cordia subcordata and others.
 The plant is often featured prominently on tropical island postcards and wallpapers.

 Use

 In some islands of the Pacific, Scaevola taccada is used to prevent coastal erosion as well as for landscaping.
 It is also planted on the beach crests to protect other cultivated plants from the salt spray.

+S. taccada trees provide a safe and shady environment for female green turtles coming to shore to lay their eggs.

 Parts of the plant are also used in Polynesian and Asian traditional medicine.
 Drops from the plant were used in cases of eye irritation by Chamorro breath-hold spearfishermen in the Mariana Islands.
 Historically in the Maldives the leaves of this plant were often used as famine food.